Noon CLE meetings are typically held on the fourth Friday of every month (with some exceptions).

 We also host periodic breakfast CLE roundtable discussions at a North Dallas location on important IP topics.

 2020-2021 School Year

 Scholarship Submission For

 During the 2020-2021 School Year, the Intellectual Property Law Section of the Dallas Bar Association will award up to one scholarship to students from each of the three North Texas law schools: Texas A&M University School of Law, Southern Methodist University Dedman School of Law, and University of North Texas Dallas College of Law.

 The scholarships will be awarded to students who have a demonstrated interest in intellectual property law, leadership experience, and academic achievement.
 Significant consideration will also will be given to any other relevant factor raised by the student applicant.

 Applications will be accepted from law students enrolled as 2L or 3L students (or the equivalent thereof for part-time students) during the 2020-2021 academic year at Southern Methodist University Dedman School of Law, the University of North Texas Dallas College of Law, and the Texas A&M University School of Law.

 (1) Submit your name and information using the email link set forth to the right.
 Your name and information will be sent to the Scholarship Committee Chair and the Officers of the IP Section of the Dallas Bar Association.

-(2) To apply, submit a completed application and required documents to the Scholarship Committee Chair by September 1, 2019.
+(2) To apply, submit a completed application and required documents to the Scholarship Committee Chair.